 Following his successful thesis, Julian Helfferich received a grant from the German Research Foundation (DFG) to join the group of Juan de Pablo at the University of Chicago for one year, where he has continued his research since August 2015.

 Physical vapor deposition has been shown to produce glasses with extraordinary low enthalpy and potential energies, properties that earned them the term "ultrastable glasses" both in simulations and experiments.
 These extremely well-relaxed glasses represent a state that is of extreme interest in the theory of glasses but has, until recently, been inaccessible by numerical simulations.
 The new simulation protocol to create vapor-deposited glasses thus opens a new window into the study of glasses.

-In particular, it is of great interest to our group how the low enthalpy reflects on the dynamics of the glass.
-One of our goals is to study the melting behavior and compare it to theoretical predictions.
-Another goal is to test other deposition protocols, beside vapor deposition, that are promising in achieving a similar or even higher stability.
+In particular, it is of great interest to the group how the low enthalpy reflects on the dynamics of the glass.
+One of the goals is to study the melting behavior and compare it to theoretical predictions.
+Another goal is to test other deposition protocols, besides vapor deposition, that are promising in achieving a similar or even higher stability.